-The central claim is that these products of human evolution can and do develop into what we understand as mathematical competences.
+In humans, these products of evolution develop into what we understand as mathematical competences.
 (Examples are given below.)
-But that does not mean that the subject matter of mathematics is psychological: it is primarily concerned with the structure of the world, and also how that structure can be discovered, and used.
-Many of species-specific details are of psychological interest, however.
+Many of species-specific details are of psychological interest, but that does not mean that the subject matter of mathematics is psychological: it is primarily concerned with the structure of the world, and also how that structure can be discovered, and used, leading to the study of alternative possible structures.

-2 Russell vs Feynman on Mathematics
+1.3 Russell vs Feynman on Mathematics.